-You might be surprised to find out your cat can get pregnant from as early as the age of 4 months old.
+You might be even more surprised to find out your cat can get pregnant as early as four months old.

 Do I Want My Cat to Have Babies?

-If you want your cat to be a mother cat, then as a responsible pet owner you need to ask yourself the following questions.
+On the other hand, if you want your cat to be a mother cat, then you need to ask yourself the following questions as a responsible pet owner: